Crowndev/bitcore-crown/auxpow.md

 f2 c0 86 95 // Nonce
 ```

-The parent block is in the Crown blockchain, but isn't in the Bitcoin blockchain, because its hash is too big:
+The parent block's essential data is in the Crown blockchain, but the parent block itself isn't in the Bitcoin blockchain, because its hash is too big:

 ```
 d0 0e f0 bf 51 14 b6 25 84 b1 ac c5 dd e6 00 f6 54 14 68 68 24 06 6e 2d 00 00 00 00 00 00 00 00